netdata/netdata/doc/GettingStarted.md

 sudo /etc/netdata/edit-config python.d.conf
 ```

-Then, `nginx` has its own configuration file for configuring its data collection jobs (module modules can collect data from multiple sources, so the `nginx` module could collect metrics from multiple `nginx` servers):
+Then, `nginx` has its own configuration file for configuring its data collection jobs (most modules can collect data from multiple sources, so the `nginx` module can collect metrics from multiple, local or remote, `nginx` servers):

 ```bash
 sudo /etc/netdata/edit-config python.d/nginx.conf